 This doesn’t let Microsoft or anyone else know your personal data – just general typing habits.
 Microsoft is aiming to give this feature a try.

 Disable Predictive Text in Outlook Web

-Ever since I started using Outlook web I have always enjoyed predictive text features.
-I find it a great time saver, especially when composing an email.
+Ever since I started using Outlook web, I have always enjoyed predictive text features.
+I find it a wonderful time saver, especially when composing an email.

 If I want to type something out that requires a lot of characters, I can just use this feature to autocomplete the message, which saves me the hassle of typing out the whole thing.

 What if you need to turn off Predictive Text in Outlook Web, here are the steps to turn off predictive text on the web version of Outlook:

 - Click Settings (gear icon) on the top right corner of the screen.

 - Click View all Outlook settings from the bottom of the screen.